Khovsgol Nuur Mongolia

 Kharkhorin

-Located in Ovorkhangai Aimag in central Mongolia, Kharkhorin, on first glance, may not inspire.
-However, often towns in rural Mongolia look bleak and unproductive but communities, both stationary and nomadic, have existed here for centuries.
-Kharkhorin is a prime example.
-Once the capital of the Mongol Empire and during the Soviet Era, a State Farm of the Order of the Golden Star, Kharkhorin now also forms part of Mongolia’s Orkhon Valley Cultural Landscapes UNESCO World Heritage Site.
+Located in Ovorkhangai Aimag in central Mongolia, Kharkhorin may not seem impressive at first glance.
+However, like many rural Mongolian towns, its outward appearance belies a rich history and vibrant community.
+Both stationary and nomadic populations have thrived here for centuries.
+Kharkhorin is a prime example of this resilience.
+Once the capital of the Mongol Empire and later a State Farm of the Order of the Golden Star during the Soviet Era, Kharkhorin is now part of Mongolia’s Orkhon Valley Cultural Landscapes UNESCO World Heritage Site.

 Kharkhorin Museum

-The best place to start is the excellent Kharkhorin Museum (link).
-Although small, it provides a good presentation with clear and updated exhibits.
-These include the history of the Orkhon River Valley as well as archaeological research and discovered artefacts.
-The museum includes a scale model of Kharkhorin as the capital of the Mongol Empire (Karakorum).
-Even if history doesn’t really ‘grab’ you, I recommend a visit as it helps to bring the history of the area alive.
+The best place to start your visit is the excellent Kharkhorin Museum.
+Although small, it offers a well-curated presentation with clear and updated exhibits.
+These include the history of the Orkhon River Valley, archaeological research, and discovered artifacts.
+The museum also features a scale model of Kharkhorin when it was the capital of the Mongol Empire, known as Karakorum.
+Even if history isn’t your main interest, I highly recommend a visit, as the museum effectively brings the rich history of the area to life.

 Karakorum – Mongolia’s capital city of the Mongol Empire

-Karakorum was destroyed after the breakup of the Yuan Dynasty in 1368 and by the subsequent armies of the Manchurian (Qing) Dynasty.
+Karakorum was likely the most religiously open and tolerant city in the world at that time, with houses of worship for Buddhists, Taoists, Muslims, and Christians.
+However, after the breakup of the Yuan Dynasty in 1368, Karakorum was destroyed by the subsequent armies of the Manchurian (Qing) Dynasty.

 Erdene Zuu Monastery